nuxencs/seasonpackarr/docs/product-specs/new-user-onboarding.md

 - torrent client credentials/connectivity failure
 - qui reverse-proxy URL entered without its `/proxy/...` path
 - client import or verification failure
+- a Deluge Web port or HTTP URL used instead of the native daemon RPC endpoint
+- a pure BitTorrent v2 pack sent to the current seasonpackarr Deluge adapter
-- a leftover autobrr qBittorrent/Transmission action adding the torrent a second time
+- a leftover autobrr torrent-client action adding the torrent a second time
 - overly strict or overly loose fuzzy matching